gusvsconcelos/dotfiles/README.md

 -   Open and login with Spotify first.
 -   Once done, initially run `spicetify backup apply` in your terminal.
--   Then you can set the theme by running `spicetify config current_theme Sleek` in your terminal.
+-   Then you can set the theme by running `spicetify config current_theme PywalSleek` in your terminal.
--   And finally you can set the Pywal color scheme by running `spicetify config color_scheme UltraBlack` Open Spotify and you should be good to go.
+-   And finally you can set the Pywal color scheme by running `spicetify config color_scheme Dynamic` Open Spotify and you should be good to go.

 Note that you need to restart Spotify everytime the colors are changed.
 This process will be automatically done if you run Spotify using the `CTRL + Alt + S` keybind that I've set in `hyprland.conf` (you can change this keybind to whatever you want).